MohamedAbdi-2002/cat-vs-dog-classifier/README.md

-# cat-vs-dog-classifier
+## Cat vs Dog Image Classification using CNN
-A Convolutional Neural Network built with TensorFlow and Keras to classify cat and dog images using the Kaggle dataset.
+**Description:** “A Convolutional Neural Network built using TensorFlow and Keras to classify cats and dogs with ~86% accuracy.”